TeamMaestro/MERTwitterKit/README.md

 ##MERTwitterKit

-Twitter 1.1 API wrapper, built on top of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).
+Twitter 1.1 API wrapper, built on top of [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).
 Compatible with iOS, 7.0+.

 API coverage is not complete, but will continue to expand.